The truth about moments of truth in marketingHow brands can help solve the trust crisis, one expert -- or amateur -- voice at a time

-We focused on making expertise more accessible
+We focused on making expertise more accessible through content marketing

 - What if we took questions from the community and paired them with answers from our experts?
 We tried this through an advice column ghostwritten by professional journalists on behalf of our legions of subject-matter experts, who packed their insights in a consumer-friendly, tried-and-true format.

 - What if we could take people behind the scenes with an expert who provides care to people like them?
 We did this through photo essays which chronicled the steps our care providers take from sunup to sundown, showing – not telling of – their devotion and commitment to care.